ITensor/website/docs/book/itensor_contraction.md

-# ITensor Contraction
+# Contracting ITensors

-Tensor contraction is often the most expensive part of a tensor algorithm.
+Tensor contraction is often the most expensive step of a tensor algorithm.
-In tensor libraries where the interface depends on index order, tensor contraction code can also be quite fragile and error-prone.
+In tensor libraries where the interface depends on index order, tensor contraction code can also be fragile and error-prone.
 ITensor makes it possible to transcribe tensor contraction diagrams directly to robust high-level code,